Reinhold Ranftl

-Reinhold Ranftl (born 24 January 1992) is an Austrian professional footballer who plays as a right midfielder for Austrian Bundesliga club Austria Wien, on loan from Schalke 04.
-He plays for the Austria national team.
+Reinhold Ranftl (born 24 January 1992) is an Austrian professional footballer who plays as a right midfielder for Austrian Bundesliga club Austria Wien.
+He also played for the Austria national team.

 Club career

 In June 2021, Schalke 04, newly relegated to the 2.
 Bundesliga, announced the signing of Ranftl from LASK on a three-year contract.
 In June 2022, he agreed to join Austria Wien on loan for the 2022–23 season with an option to make the move permanent.
+In June 2023, he completed the permanent move.

 International career

 Ranftl made his debut for Austria national team on 19 November 2019 in a Euro 2020 qualifier against Latvia.
 He substituted Stefan Ilsanker in the 77th minute.